Southern Huron

 Access to Services: Navigating the local social service network is challenging, especially for our most vulnerable.

-Food Insecurity: 1 in 6 Canadian children live in a food insecure household.
+Food Insecurity: 1 in 3 Ontario children under 18 live in a food-insecure household.

 Holistic Approach